erickallemeyn/roat/README.md

 - Numerical / Math problems
     * A rapidly improving area of LLMs

-# Tech Stack components
+##Tech Stack components
-- Python
-- FastAPI
+- Python + FastAPI
 - Pytorch
-- MongoDB
+- MongoDB + Mongoose
+- PostgreSQL & SQLAlchemy
+- Podman (containerization)
-- Docker
+- NextJS
-- Kubernetes (GKE)
+- Kubernetes
+- Helm
 - Github CI/CD
 - OpenTofu (IaC)
 - Infiscal (Secret Management)

-# Codebase
+## Codebase
 Contributions are welcome!
 You are also free to fork the codebase for your own purposes.
 If this project interests you, send me an email at erickallemeyn@gmail.com and lets talk more.